 Amanda is a lawyer and also the Director of the Kirsch Institute, CCIJ’s educational division.
-She was formerly CCIJ’s Managing Director and currently remains as the acting Managing Director.
+She was formerly CCIJ’s Managing Director.
 In 2016, Amanda successfully spearheaded the international campaign #FREEHOMA to release the Canadian-Iranian political prisoner, Professor Homa Hoodfar, from Evin prison in Iran.
 That same year, she also founded Women’s Charters and Declarations, an online database of women’s legal advocacy tools from across the world.
 She co-founded Inter Gentes: the McGill Journal of International Law and Legal Pluralism, and sat as the Multimedia Chair from 2014-2016.
 She was also the Director of the Innocence McGill legal clinic, where she worked alongside a dedicated team of volunteers on wrongful conviction files.
 Amanda has previously worked at large and medium-sized law firms, with international human rights organisations, and has volunteered and worked pro bono with many community organisations.
 She has also served as an editor for several Women Living Under Muslim Laws (WLUML) publications.

 Amanda earned her Bachelor’s degree at UCLA in European Studies, where she focused on minority cultures.
 She completed her Master’s degree in Peace and Conflict Studies at the University of Sydney, subsequently publishing her master’s research on refugee discourse in Australia.
 She obtained a double law degree in common law and civil law from McGill University.